CraftsBlock/CraftsNet/README.md

 ## Enable SSL
 To enable SSL and enable a secure connection, you can simply add your SSL certificates.
 Currently only certificates issued by LetsEncrypt are accepted.
 You need the `fullchain.pem` and the `privkey.pem` which you have to put in the folder `certificates` so that CraftsNet recognizes them.

-You can then enable SSL by appending `--ssl CHOOSE_A_PASSWORD` to your startup command, replacing `CHOOSE_A_PASSWORD` with a password of your choosing.
+You can then enable SSL by appending `--ssl` to your startup command.

 ## Support and contribution
 If you have any questions or have found a bug, please feel free to let us know in our [issue tracker](https://github.com/CraftsBlock/CraftsNet/issues).
 We appreciate any help and welcome your contributions to improve the CraftsNet project.